 Atypical Eating Behaviors

-Orthorexia is a term coined by Steven Bratman, MD, to describe his own experience with food and eating.
+Orthorexia is a term coined by Steven Bratman, MD in 1996.
+He began to use it with his patients who were overly health-obsessed.
+It was not meant as a diagnosis; instead, Dr. Bratman used the term to help his patients entertain the possibility that this “healthy” eating may not be as beneficial as they presumed.
+Over time, however, he came to understand that the term identifies a genuine eating problem.”
 It is not an officially recognized disorder, but is similar to other eating disorders – those with anorexia nervosa or bulimia nervosa obsess about calories and weight while orthorexics obsess about healthy eating (not about being ‘thin’ and losing weight).
 Learn more.

 Not a recognized medical diagnosis, diabulimia refers to the condition in which an individual with an eating disorder, who also has diabetes, manipulates insulin levels to manage weight.
 It carries serious health consequences.
 Learn more.

 Athletes and Eating Disorders

 In a study of Division 1 NCAA athletes, over one-third of female athletes reported attitudes and symptoms placing them at risk for anorexia nervosa.
 Though most athletes with eating disorders are female, male athletes are also at risk — especially those competing in sports that tend to place an emphasis on the athlete’s diet, appearance, size, and weight requirements.
 Learn more.

 Professionals recommend that women with eating disorders do their best to resolve the eating disorder related weight and behavior problems before they attempt to get pregnant.
 Learn more.

 Healthy Body Image Tips for Pregnant Women and New Mothers